encoredev/encore/README.md

 https://encore.dev

-## Overview

 Encore is a Go backend framework for rapidly creating APIs and distributed systems.

+It uses static analysis and code generation to reduce the boilerplate you have to write, resulting in an extremely productive developer experience.

+The key features of Encore are:

+* **No boilerplate**: Encore drastically reduces the boilerplate needed to set up a production ready backend application.
+Define backend services, API endpoints, and call APIs with a single line of Go code.

+* **Distributed Tracing**: Encore uses a combination of static analysis and code generation to automatically instrument your application for excellent observability.
+  Automatically captures information about API calls, goroutines, HTTP requests, database queries, and more.
+Automatically works for local development as well as in production.

-Encore works by using source code analysis to understand how your application fits together, and then uses that to provide many [superpowers](#superpowers) that radically improve the developer experience.
+* **Infrastructure Provisioning**: Encore understands how your application works, and uses that understanding to provision and manage your cloud infrastructure.
+  Automatically works with all the major cloud providers, as well as for local development.

+* **Simple Secrets**: Encore makes it easy to store and securely use secrets and API keys.
+  Never worry about how to store and get access to secret values again.

+* **API Documentation**: Encore parses your source code to understand the request/response schemas for all your APIs.
+Encore can automatically generate high-quality, interactive API Documentation for you.
+It can also automatically generate type-safe, documented clients for your frontends.

 **Read the complete documentation at [encore.dev/docs](https://encore.dev/docs).**